 This Halloween creep out your friends and family by serving them some Stuffed Pizza Skulls.
 They are really easy to make yet look so amazingly cool that no one will realize they took minutes to make.

 Pizza, stuffed inside a skull is easier to make than you'd ever imagine.

 I remember about 5 years ago asking a local bakery if they could make some skull-shaped bread for our Halloween party.
-Sadly, they couldn’t so I made them by hand.
-Now, thanks to Wilton’s 3-D Mini Skull Pan (or the new Nordic Ware’s Skull Pan) you and I won’t ever need the help of a bakery to make a skull-shaped baked good.
+Sadly, they couldn't so I made them by hand.
+Now, thanks to Wilton's 3-D Mini Skull Pan (this pan is sadly no longer available) or the new Nordic Ware's Skull Pan you and I won't ever need the help of a bakery to make a skull-shaped baked good.

 You can make any kind of bread shaped like a human skull using the pan.
 You can even stuff the skulls full of gooey cheese and pizza toppings.

 You can keep the Stuffed Pizza Skulls simple by filling them with sauce, cheese, and mini pepperoni or you can toss in any of your favorite pizza toppings.

 These skulls will make a festive meal for Halloween dinner served alongside a nice salad and will be a fantastic addition to a buffet at your Halloween party.

 For your party, you can make and bake these ahead of time, refrigerate them for up to two days or freeze them for about a month, then reheat them before serving.
 My husband wasn't home when I made these yesterday afternoon, so I had to pop two of them in the toaster oven for him for dinner last night.
 He said they tasted just like they came out of the oven.